 The Zulu Cultural Experience

 Someone once said that no culture is static, especially in Africa where traditional life is constantly under threat from modernization.
 While this is true, there are many rural areas of Zululand where cultural practices remain intact and sites of great cultural significance are offered to be explored.
 How to do this?
 One way is to visit one of the many cultural villages often referred to as “living museums.”
 At Shakaland, Dumazulu, or Simunye, it is still possible to get an idea of a slowly changing lifestyle and traditions.
-To get the most out of your cultural experience, you can sleep over in a traditional Zulu homestead, sample traditional Zulu cuisine and beer, and visit a traditional healer where you can learn about medicinal plants still being used by many rural South Africans.
+To get the most out of your cultural experience, you can sleepover in a traditional Zulu homestead, sample traditional Zulu cuisine and beer, and visit a traditional healer where you can learn about medicinal plants still being used by many rural South Africans.
 You can also simply drop in on a Zulu community village.
 Visitors are greeted with traditional Zulu hospitality and etiquette.
-Service invariably comes with a big smile from a people who enjoy showing off their heritage.
+Service invariably comes with a big smile from people who enjoy showing off their heritage.
 You are sure to be entertained by Zulu men and women who love to dance and sing.

 The Zulu people’s language is called isiZulu which is South Africa’s most widely spoken language.
 Many Zulus also speak several of South Africa’s eleven other official languages, including English and Afrikaans.

 The Zulu people wear different types of clothing for different occasions.
 They may wear traditional tribal clothing for cultural events or ceremonies but otherwise, wear Western clothing for everyday use.
 Women dress according to their marital status.
-Single women will wear a short skirt usually made of grass and will also wear beautiful beadwork.
-An engaged woman covers her bosom with a decorative cloth, while married Zulu women wear clothing that covers their body completely.
+Single women will wear short skirts usually made of grass and will also wear beautiful beadwork.
+An engaged woman covers her bosom with decorative cloth, while married Zulu women wear clothing that covers their body completely.

-Special events in the region include the Sangoma Khekhekhe’s Annual Snake Dance – usually attended by 1000 locals and held in February.
-Held in September are the King Shaka Day celebrations and the Zulu Reed Dance, when some 15,000 maidens congregate to dance for the current Zulu king.
+Special Events in the region include the Sangoma Khekhekhe’s Annual Snake Dance – usually attended by 1000 locals and held in February.
+Held in September are the King Shaka Day celebrations and the Zulu Reed Dance when some 15,000 maidens congregate to dance for the current Zulu king.
 Most of October is taken up with the Prophet Shembe’s celebrations.
 On Sundays, some 30,000 people can participate in prayer dancing.